TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_E3_Pro_v3/fly_e3_pro_v3_general.md

 The board can handle an input voltage up to 32v.

+### Thermistor inputs

+The Fly-E3-Pro-v3 supports PT1000 on the thermistor inputs by using a 2k2 resistor rather than a 4k7.

+{% include important.html content="The Fly-E3-Pro-v3 uses a 2k2 resistor on the thermistor inputs rather than 4k7.
+Please make sure you add R2200 to each M308 in your config" %}

 ### Initial Installation

 The board that you will receive doesn't have any firmware installed so when plugged into a computer, the board will show as an unidentified device.